nextstop-app/nextstop-app/README.md

 - [ 50% ] Add export data to auto updating gist or text/json file format
 - [ ] Create cron/automation to auto update gist/raw file x min / seconds
 - [x] Automate trips.json / stations.json when it is updated upstream (converted to use the utility csvtojson)
+- [x] add backend database for pinging

 [ ] Lametric integration
-- [ 60% ] figure out filtering via dropdown selection - refactored the stop logic
+- [x] figure out filtering via dropdown selection - refactored the stop logic
+    - [ ] convert station selection to text field, (now required: add a web interface to find id of station (limitation of lametric ui))
-- [ ] use express or similar to parse url params (line, station)
+- [x] use express or similar to parse url params (line, station)
 - [ ] private the parsing api to only be used by lametric or webapp (keep raw data public - gists)
 - [ ] add logos for each train

-[ ] Web app integration
+[ ] Web helper interface
+- [ ] deploy to github.io to find 'station id' for user input
-- [ 60% ]  filtering via dropdown selection
+- [ ] layout frontend dropdown selection

+Future
-- [ ] match dropdown to backend integration
+- [ ] Optimize the selection dropdown menu generation
+- [ ] Look into station hubs over combined parent station ids
 ---
 ## How to use